 If your beard isn’t growing in as fast as you like, increasing your vitamin B7 intake is one method to try.
 You may also want to look at other ways to grow your beard out and take a multivitamin to ensure that you get every nutrient possible.

-Diet and lifestyle habits are also key factors in stimulating hair growth.
-You may want to try a diet rich in foods that lead to better beard growth.
+A Beard Growth Diet and lifestyle habits are also key factors in stimulating hair growth.
+You may want to try a diet rich in foods that leads to better beard growth.